Speakers BureauTalks and Living History Presentations for Your Community

 Guidelines and FAQs

-Any nonprofit organization in Vermont may apply for up to two programs per year at a $75-per-program fee.
+Any nonprofit organization in Vermont may apply for up to three programs per year at a $75-per-program fee.
 VHC pays speakers directly.
 Some speakers request additional fees from the host, such as mileage reimbursement: these are noted in each catalog listing under “Additional Costs.”

 Programs must be free and open to the public (except those held in correctional facilities) and accessible to those with disabilities.
 The host organization must comply with federal and state laws against discrimination on grounds of race, color, creed, national origin, religion, disability, gender, or sexual orientation.